Bill Elliott: The 2003 Season: Final Full-Time Season

-Semi-retirement years
+Semi-retirement years (2004-2012)

 Evernham Motorsports

 In 2004, Elliott drove the No. 91 Dodge Intrepid for Evernham in three events (along with the Budweiser Shootout).
-While he only made three starts during his first part-time season with Evernham, he still managed to have some success which included 2nd and 10th-place qualifying efforts at Texas and Las Vegas, and also a 9th-place finish at Indianapolis which ended up being the 320th and final Top 10 finish of Elliott's career.
+While he only made three starts during his first part-time season with Evernham, he still managed to have some success which included 2nd and 10th place qualifying efforts at Texas and Las Vegas, and also a 9th place finish at Indianapolis which ended up being the 320th and final top-ten finish of his career.
 He also brought back the Bill Elliott Racing moniker when he drove the 98 car twice in 2004, one with Coke C2 Sponsorship and one with McDonald's.
 The reason is that Evernham fielded cars with sponsorship with PepsiCo's Mountain Dew.
 He did also manage a 3rd-place qualifying effort at California.

 In 2005, Elliott continued his part-time driving duties which included driving the No. 39 Coors Dodge Charger (in a paint scheme reminiscent of his 1987 Coors Light Ford) for Chip Ganassi Racing in the Budweiser Shootout and the No. 91 Evernham Dodge in several events.
 Although he made three more starts than the previous season, he did not have the same amount of success.
-He managed to get an 11th place finish and a 10th place qualifying effort at Michigan, along with a 9th place qualifying effort at Texas.
+He managed to get an eleventh place finish and a tenth place qualifying effort at Michigan, along with a ninth place qualifying effort at Texas.
 He also competed in select NASCAR Busch Series events for Rusty Wallace and also drove the No. 6 Unilever Dodge Charger in the Busch Series for Evernham at Memphis, which celebrated the 40th anniversary of A Charlie Brown Christmas.

-For the 2006 season, the 2005 owners' points for the No. 91 team went to the new No. 10 Evernham team and driver Scott Riggs and the 91 team was discontinued.
+For the 2006 season, the 2005 owners' points for the No. 91 team went to the new No. 10 Evernham team and driver Scott Riggs and the No. 91 team was discontinued.

 On August 8, 2006, Evernham Motorsports announced that Elliott would return to the organization for the race at Watkins Glen driving the No. 19 Dodge previously driven by Jeremy Mayfield.
 The team fell out of the top-35 in owners' points after Indianapolis, leading to the firing of Mayfield, and Evernham assumed that Elliott would guarantee a starting spot in the field by being a past champion.
 However, since the driver switch was made past the entry deadline, NASCAR said that Elliott was not eligible for the past champions provisional.

 Mach 1 Racing

-Elliott also drove the No. 98 Dodge Intrepid for Mach 1 Racing in three other events in 2004 because of sponsorship issues between Coca-Cola (Elliott's sponsor) and Pepsi (Evernham's sponsor). but Evernham leased the car to him.
-Although he only made three starts during his first part-time season as a driver, he still managed to have some success which included a third-place qualifying effort at California respectively.
+Elliott also drove the No. 98 Dodge Intrepid for Mach 1 Racing in three other events in 2004 because of sponsorship issues between Coca-Cola (Elliott's sponsor) and Pepsi (Evernham's sponsor).
+But Evernham leased the car to him.
+Although he only made three starts during his first part-time season as a driver, he still managed to have some success which included a third place qualifying effort at California respectively.